Skip to main content

 • Access private repositories

-Configure in agent.yaml for repeated use:
+Configure in moat.yaml for repeated use:

 name: my-claude-project